the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/99-end/00-learning-paths.md

 ## Stripe and PayPal

-What about enabling payments for your Firebase in React application to make it a full-fledged business application?
-[Stripe](https://www.robinwieruch.de/react-express-stripe-payment/) and [PayPal](https://www.robinwieruch.de/react-paypal-payment/) are two integrations you could make use of to charge your application's users for a one-time fee or recurring subscription.
-It is only the next step it needs to take to build a profitable online service yourself.
+You can also enable payments for your Firebase in React application to make it a full-fledged business application.
+[Stripe](https://w ww.robinwieruch.de/react-express-stripe-payment/) and [PayPal](https://www.robinwieruch.de/react-paypal-payment/) are two platforms that add [monetezation](https://en.wikipedia.org/wiki/Monetization), for actions like charging users a one-time or adding subscriptions.
+This is the next step in building a profitable online service.

 ## Keep Tinkering

-My ultimate recommendation would be to continue with the React with Firebase application that you built in this book, as it's an ideal starter kit to realize your own ideas.
-As mentioned, you are free to substitute the technologies used under the hood, but it would be great to focus on the features for your application.
-Since the user management is implemented for you, you can start to add your own features.
-If you want to substitute Firebase with your own database and authentication eventually, checkout my other book The Road to GraphQL where you will essentially implement the same features but with your own backend application.
+The foremost recommendation I have is to continue tinkering with React with Firebase applications you build in this book.
+Try substituting technologies used under the hood to see what happens, while still keeping focus on your application's main features.
+Since React and Firebase have many user management built-in, you can concentrate on expanding their options.
+If you want to substitute Firebase with your own database and authentication, my other book The Road to GraphQL shows how too add these same features with your own backend application.